 TRACKING AND REPORTING

 If you want to get the full benefit of Google Analytics, you will want to check your statistics regularly, and make comparisons generally on a weekly basis.
 This will allow you to see what is working in terms of your marketing efforts, and make some tweaks and changes accordingly to your website and other online marketing efforts if needed.
-This can be time-consuming and a bit complicated, so we at T. Brooks Web Design provide Google Analytics tracking and reporting services.
+This can be time-consuming and a bit complicated, so T. Brooks Web Design provides Google Analytics tracking and reporting services.